wsgcz/home_service/lzh/test/src/main_function/lzhlzhlzhlzhlzhlzhlzhlzhlzh.md

 get_robbish_pos publish OK to start (return MoveBaseGoal,which contains robbish pos)

-move_robot_arm publish 1 to open,0 to close,after finish change Params.finish to 1,0 means error(return int)
+move_robot_arm publish '1' to open,'0' to close,after finish change Params.finish to 1,0 means error(return String)

 other pkg only need to write puber to send msg,for example, to reply "start_recognize",the puber's theme is "start_recognize_reply"